. . Her Sisters are All Treated Better

 Unlike the Lady’s Location in Exile, the Plaza’s sculpture base is fully lighted at night.
 Here’s what they looked like just after sunset on March 20, 2020 (Liberty on the left, the Plaza on the right):

 Over the past few years, arguments based on honest government and transparency, respect for public opinion, local history, and the values Lady Liberty embodies, and even basic aesthetics in our so-called Renaissance (and Smart) City, have all failed to move Mayor Gary McCarthy to return Schenectady’s Lady Liberty replica to its Home Park.
-I’m hoping that this presentation comparing the fate of Schenectady’s Lady Liberty with the respect Her Sister receive in other upstate communities, will hit the mark and let Civic Pride inspire a change of heart the part of Mayor McCarthy, and change of location for Lady Liberty.
+I’m hoping that this presentation comparing the fate of Schenectady’s Lady Liberty with the respect Her Sister receive in other upstate communities, will hit the mark and let Civic Pride inspire a change of heart on the part of Mayor McCarthy, and change of location for Lady Liberty.